Do you know the difference between an employee and a contractor?

 As the owner of a small business or startup, it is really important for you to know the difference between an employee and contractor, as getting this wrong might have huge consequences for your company.

-An ongoing Federal Court case involving Foodora is a good example of this issue.
+A Federal Court case involving Foodora is a good example of this issue.

-The Fair Work Ombudsman has launched a case against Foodora for “sham-contracting”.
+The Fair Work Ombudsman launched a case against Foodora for “sham-contracting”.
 Basically, the Fair Work Ombudsman is arguing that Foodora had wrongly classified some of its employees as “contractors”.

 To avoid these legal consequences for your small business or startup, let’s go through the factors that affect the classification, as well as the practical differences you need to be aware of the two.